Some Frequently Asked Questions about the Dead

 Some frequently asked questios about the dead by Melanie Newton

-This is blog #4 in the “Death Swallowed Up in Victory!” series that covers frequently asked questions about what happens at the death of a believer.
+This is post #4 in the “Death Swallowed Up in Victory!” series that covers frequently asked questions about what happens at the death of a believer.
 In the first blog, we looked at why death is part of our world and what God did to free us from its bondage.
 In the second blog, we explored various unbiblical views about what happens to the soul after death.
 The third blog covered the concept of purgatory: its history, the logical consequences of such teaching, and the biblical truth that counters this false teaching.
-This blog will answer some other frequently asked questions about death.
+This article will answer some other frequently asked questions about death.

 Here are some frequently asked questions about the dead.